Learning Resources

 HMASDC

-Since the spring of 2020, historian Joanne Freeman has hosted a weekly webcast, History Matters (and so does coffee!).
-What began as a collaboration with the National Council for History Education as a weekly webcast in support of teachers and students during the COVID-19 pandemic grew into a beautiful community of teachers and history lovers of all ages, spanning across the globe!
+Since the spring of 2020, historian Joanne Freeman has hosted a weekly webcast, History Matters (and so does coffee!), often referred to as HMASDC.
+Originally a collaboration with the National Council for History Education as a webcast in support of teachers and students during the COVID-19 pandemic, the webcast grew into a beautiful community of teachers and history lovers of all ages, spanning across the globe!
 As the community continues to grow, so does its outreach!

 Want to know where Annie will be next or recommend a book to add to the list?
-Subscribe to our educator newsletter or follow us on social media.
+Subscribe to our educator newsletter, follow us on social media, and/or get in touch via email: editor@newamericanhistory.org.

 This work by New American History is licensed under a Attribution-NonCommercial-ShareAlike 4.0 (CC BY-NC-SA 4.0) International License.
 Permissions beyond the scope of this license may be available at newamericanhistory.org.